Marble Benchtops

 Bianco Carioca Marble

-Bianco Carioca Marble is an exquisite natural stone that harmonizes intricate layers of dark grey veining, charcoal hues, and shades of white and grey.
-Its dynamic and captivating appearance adds depth and dimension to any interior design project, creating a visually striking statement piece.
+Bianco Carioca Marble is an exquisite natural stone featuring a dynamic interplay of dark grey veining, charcoal hues, and layered shades of white and grey.
+The intricate patterning creates remarkable depth and dimension, making each slab a visually captivating statement piece.

 What Colors Are Available in Marble Benchtops